forReason/Statistics-Helper-Library/README.md

 - Calculate Maximum or Minimum for a sliding time window (useful for historical or inconsistent Data)

 ### Statistics
-- added a relatively quick function for obtaining the standard deviation on the fly.
+- obtain standard deviation on the fly. (warning: will overflow if ran indefinitely)